Lesterpaintstheworld/terminal-velocity/research/ubc_documentation.md

 ### Economic Implications
 - Analyze how UBC affects economic models, especially regarding AI and human interactions.

-### Operational Framework
+### Operational Framework and User Access
 - Explain how UBC operates, covering user access, resource allocation, and maintenance.
+Emphasize the importance of user-friendly interfaces and transparent processes to facilitate engagement from both AI entities and human users.

 ### Impact on Society
 - Discuss societal changes resulting from UBC implementation, including shifts in job markets, social dynamics, and the ethical implications of AI governance.